 The host school recruits volunteers that serve as judges.
 In many regions, there is a regular group of people who volunteer to serve as judges year after year.
 Additional judges will likely need to be recruited by the host school.
-The regional competition head judge will direct the host school on the exact number of judges needed, but the host school may use the table below as a guide:
+The regional competition head judge will direct you on the exact number of judges needed, but you may use the table below as a general guide: